 If the land entrant is a licensee, or an informal guest, the landowner owes the duty to exercise reasonable care of an ordinarily prudent person regarding any activities conducted on the property.
 This means that a landowner must act in a manner that most reasonable people would.
 The landowner also owes a duty to warn licensees of any known dangerous conditions that could not reasonably be discovered by the guest.

 The most common instance of premises liability arises when an invitee enters upon the property of another.
 An invitee is an individual who is publicly invited onto the land, such as a customer who enters another’s store.
 A landowner still owes the same duty of care for activities conducted on the premises: that of an ordinarily prudent person.
 However, the landowner has a greater duty of care regarding any dangerous conditions on the property.
 The landowner has a duty to warn the invitee of all concealed dangerous conditions on the land that the land occupier either knew about or could have discovered through reasonable inspection.
 This imposes a duty on the landowner to inspect the premises for any dangerous conditions and protect all invitees from such conditions.

 If you were injured while on the property of another, you may be entitled to compensation.
 If the property owner owed you a duty of care and failed to fulfill that duty, that individual or entity should be held responsible for your injury.
-If you have been injured and need assistance, please contact the premises liability attorneys at Koonz, McKenney, Johnson, DePaolis & Lightfoot, L.L.P.
-We serve in and around DC, with offices in Washington, D.C. nearby Greenbelt, Maryland, in addition to Fairfax, Virginia.
+If you have been injured and need assistance, please contact us, the Washington DC Premises Liability Attorneys at Koonz, McKenney, Johnson, DePaolis & Lightfoot, L.L.P.
+We represent clients in personal injury cases in and around DC, with offices in Washington, D.C. nearby Greenbelt, Maryland, in addition to Fairfax, Virginia.
 We are ready to help.